 Other SI units, called SI derived units, are defined algebraically in terms of these fundamental units.
 For example, the SI unit of force, the newton, is defined to be the force that accelerates a mass of one kilogram at the rate of one meter per second per second.
 This means the newton is equal to one kilogram meter per second squared, so the algebraic relationship is N = kg·m·s-2.
-Currently there are 22 SI derived units.
+Currently there are 22 SI derived units that have special names and symbols.
 They include:

 Future meetings of the CGPM may make additions to this list; the katal was added by the 21st CGPM in 1999.

 In addition to the 29 base and derived units, the SI permits the use of certain additional units, including:

 The SI currently accepts the use of certain other metric and non-metric units traditional in various fields.
 These units are supposed to be "defined in relation to the SI in every document in which they are used," and "their use is not encouraged."
 These barely-tolerated units might well be prohibited by future meetings of the CGPM.
 They include:

 The SI does not allow use of any units other than those listed above and their multiples.
 In particular, it does not allow use of any of the English traditional units (the horsepower, for example), nor does it allow the use of any of the algebraically-derived units of the former CGS system, such as the erg, gauss, poise, stokes, or gal.
 In addition, the SI does not allow use of other traditional scientific and engineering units, such as the torr, curie, calorie, or rem.